acorn-io/runtime/docs/docs/39-Authoring Acornfiles/03-containers.md

 }
 ```

-Now when `acorn build .` or `acorn dev .` is run, the `my-app` container will be built and packaged as a part of the Acorn.
+Now when `acorn build .` or `acorn run -i .` is run, the `my-app` container will be built and packaged as a part of the Acorn.
 It will look for a Dockerfile in the `./` directory.

 ### Customized build behavior

 Acorn provides options to customize the building of OCI images.
 If the Dockerfile is not in the root directory of the `context` you can specify the location using the `dockerfile` parameter.
 If the image is a multi-stage build, the desired target can be specified.
-See [args and profiles](/Authoring%20Acornfiles/args-and-profiles) to see how to customize these values at build and run time.
+See [args and profiles](/Authoring%20Acornfiles/args-and-profiles) to see how to customize these values at build and runtime.

 ```cue
 containers: {